IBM/solsa/README.md

 2. Login to the IBM container registry if any of your clusters are IKS clusters.

-3. Create a `.solsa.yaml` file in you home directory that describes each Kubernetes cluster for which you want SolSA to generate a Kustomize overlay.
+3. Create a `.solsa.yaml` file in your home directory that describes each Kubernetes cluster for which you want SolSA to generate a Kustomize overlay.
    The example file below defines two deployment environments, a local dev environment that uses a NodePort ingress and an IKS cluster.